PennockProjects/JAMStart/content/code/vue-introduction.md

 GreatGrandChild   <= Inject  const numbers = inject("numbers");

 - advantage - great for reading state across components
 - disadvantage - methods for modifying state need to be duplicated.
-Best for readonly.
+Best for read only.